tingerrr/hydra/README.md

 # hydra
-Hydra is a [typst] package allowing you to easily display the heading like elements anywhere in your document.
-In short, it will show you the currently active element only when it is not visible.
+Hydra is a Typst package allowing you to easily display the heading like elements anywhere in your document.
+It's primary focus is to provide the reader with a reminder of where they currently are in your document only when it is needed.

 ## Example
 ```typst